tcosolutions/betterscan/README.md

 That's it.

-Read more bellw for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App etc
+Read more below for GitHub/GitLab/Azure DevOps Server integration, PR scanning, GitHub Action, GitHub App etc.

 # What it does

 Scanmycode is now called Betterscan (both references will work)

 It is a Code and Infrastructure (IaC) and Cloudnative Scanning/SAST/Static Analysis/Linting solution using many tools/Scanners with One Report.
 You can also add any tool to it.
 Currently, it supports many languages and tech stacks.
-Similar to SonarQube, but it is different
+Similar to SonarQube, but it is different.

 ![betterscan-concept](https://user-images.githubusercontent.com/20355405/201513479-fda1db4d-ce99-4063-9f55-329885c6f809.png)